yitzchak/shasht/README.md

   an object.
 Initially set to `nil`.
 - `*write-plist-as-object*` — If true then property lists will be written as an object.
 Initially set to `nil`.
+- `*write-empty-array-values*` — A list of values that will be written as an empty array.
+- `*write-empty-object-values*` — A list of values that will be written as an empty object.
 - `*write-array-tags*` — A list of values whose appearance in the CAR of a list indicates the CDR of the list should be written as an array.
 Initially set to `'(:array)`.